 Marion County has over 700 licensed restaurants.
 Restaurants recieve two unannounced routine inspections a year to determine compliance with the Food Sanitation Rules.
 Inspections focus on food temperatures, food preparation practices, worker hygiene & handwashing, dishwashing and sanitizing, equipment, and facility cleanliness.

 The inspection score is based on 100 points.
-Critical violations deduct either 4 or 5 points, while non-critical violations deduct 1 or 2 points.
-If the same violation is cited on consecutive semi-annual inspections the points deducted will double.
+PRIORITY (P) violations deduct 5 points, and PRIORITY FOUNDATION(PF) violations deduct 3 points.
+The are no points deducted for CORE (C) violations.
+If the same P or PF violation is cited on consecutive semi-annual inspections the points deducted will double.

 A restaurant that receives a score of 70 or higher is considered to be IN COMPLIANCE.
 Any P or PF violations that were cited were corrected immediately or an approved alternative procedure implemented.
 A restaurant that receives a score below 70 has FAILED TO COMPLY and must comply on a full reinspection within 30 days or be subject to closure or further administrative action.
 Consumers can find a placard on the restaurant entrance that indicates if a facility passed the last routine health inspection.

 A recheck inspection is done to determine whether specific corrections have been maintained for P/PF violations creating a significantly increased risk for foodborne illness.
 A recheck inspection will also be done to determine whether specified corrections have been made or alternative procedures maintained for P/PF violations identified in previous inspections.
 Recent restaurant inspection scores are now online.